 Trine recognizes and supports Project Lead the Way in their efforts to better prepare students for engineering and technology by awarding scholarships in the Allen School of Engineering & Technology to students who have participated in Project Lead the Way programs.
 In addition, college credit may be awarded for PLTW courses.

-• Eligibility: must have completed minimum of (2) PLTW high school courses with grade of “B” or better in each course and provide a transcript documenting these courses from a PLTW certified high school.21 Undergraduate Admission
+Eligibility: must have completed minimum of (2) PLTW high school courses with grade of "B" or better in each course and provide a transcript documenting these courses from a PLTW certified high school.

-• PLTW Introduction to Engineering Design equivalent to Trine University Basic Technical Drawing (ETD 103)
+PLTW Intro to Engineering Design equivalent to Basic Technical Drawing (ETD 103)

-• PLTW Computer Integrated Manufacturing equivalent to Trine University Manufacturing Materials & Processes (ETD 123)
+PLTW Computer Integrated Mfg. equivalent to Mfg.
+Materials & Processes (ETD 123)